Snow & Ice Control

 click here to watch a video on Skokie's snow plow operations.

-click here to see a video on the how Skokie Public Works crews are preparing for winter 2020-21!
+click here to see a video on the how Skokie Public Works crews prepared for winter 2020-21!

 The Snow and Ice Control Division of the Public Works Department oversees plowing operations during snow storms and ensures that winters in Skokie are safe for residents, drivers and pedestrians.
 It takes approximately one day to clear Skokie's approximately 170 lane miles of roadway and 12 to 16 more hours to clear Skokie's 70 lane miles of alleys.
 Heavy snowfalls take longer.
 Your patience is appreciated!
 Please keep in mind that Cook County and State of Illinois own many of the Village's major roadways and are therefore responsible for plowing and salting them.